nafi007/pycount_MSRS/CONTRIBUTING.md

 Contributions are welcome, and they are greatly appreciated!
 Every little bit helps, and credit will always be given.

-I'm going to make a small edit here.

 ## Types of Contributions